02 July 2008

 Participants from around the world will conduct 164 educational workshops in English, Spanish, Russian and French, during the conference.
 Topics will include: teaching the Holocaust in Rwanda, the challenge of Holocaust education for students with a Muslim background, using the diary of Anne Frank to combat prejudice in the classroom, teaching the Holocaust in Germany in a multi-cultural classroom, Greek students’ attitudes toward others and teaching the Holocaust and genocide in Europe today - the challenge of anti-Zionism and antisemitism.

 “As a result of the pedagogical questions raised by hundreds of teachers from around the world who come to us for seminars, the need arose to place the theme of Holocaust education in a multi-cultural society at the core of the conference.
-We hope that the three days of the conference will provide hundreds of educators with the tools necessary to deal with the challenges of teaching the Holocaust in their countries,” said Avner Shalev, Chairman of Yad Vashem.
+We hope that the three days of the conference will provide hundreds of educators with the tools necessary to deal with the challenges of teaching the Holocaust in their countries”

-“The unprecedented response that brought 700 educators to the conference is a result of the awareness that Holocaust education is vitally important for shaping a future generation, and strengthens the commitment to the struggle against antisemitism, racism, and prejudice - widespread phenomena in multi-cultural societies,” remarked Dorit Novak, Director of the International School for Holocaust Studies at Yad Vashem.
+“The unprecedented response that brought 700 educators to the conference is a result of the awareness that Holocaust education is vitally important for shaping a future generation, and strengthens the commitment to the struggle against antisemitism, racism, and prejudice - widespread phenomena in multi-cultural societies”

 Among the speakers at the conference will be Professor Yuli Tamir, Minister of Education, Yitzhak Herzog, Minister of Social Affairs, MK Rabbi Michael Melchior, Former Minister and MK Natan Sharansky, Rabbi Israel Meir Lau, Chief Rabbi of Tel Aviv, Professor Yehuda Bauer, Academic Advisor to Yad Vashem, Professor Omer Bartov, Brown University, USA, Artist and Holocaust Survivor Samuel Bak, Prof. Dina Porat, Tel Aviv University, and the Hon.
 Daniel Rafecas, Esq., Federal Judge, Argentina.